LinuxCommandLibrary

 -b

-Search only for binaries.
+Search only for binaries

 -m

-Search only for manual sections.
+Search only for manual sections

 -s

-Search only for sources.
+Search only for sources

 -u

-Limit the search for binaries to the specified directories.
-Multiple directories can be listed.
+Limit binary search to specified directories

-Limit the search for sources to the specified directories.
-Multiple directories can be listed.
+Limit manual search to specified directories

 -f